tylermercer/personal-website/src/content/posts/faith/explicability-does-not-negate-agency.md

 something in my past that led to that choice.
 But that does not eliminate my ability and responsibility to choose.

-I'm reminded of a quote by Victor Frankl: "Between stimulus and response there is a space.
+I’m reminded of a quote by Victor Frankl: "Between stimulus and response there is a space.
 In that space lies our power to choose our response.
 In our response lies our growth and our freedom."
 Each potential response is still capable of being explained by the given stimulus, but we choose our response nonetheless.

-This connects to several other things I've been considering lately as well; I will write my thoughts about those things in future posts.
+This connects to several other things I’ve been considering lately as well; I will write my thoughts about those things in future posts.

 [^josh-24:15]: [Josh.
 24:15](https://www.churchofjesuschrist.org/study/scriptures/ot/josh/24?lang=eng&id=p15#p15)